svene/2026-07-26_quarkus-hexagon-demo-mm-per-tech/README.md

-Core (and every adapter module) is organized by `feature.<commodity>` package, not by port/application/domain layer — see [concepts.md](concepts.md) and `docs/architecture-module-participants.md`'s Maintenance Guide for the full picture.
+Core (and every adapter module) is organized by `feature.<commodity>` package, not by port/application/domain layer — see [concepts.md](concepts.md) and `docs/ai/maintaining-module-participants.md` for the full picture.
 In short:

 1. Create a new `feature.<name>` package in `core` with `<Name>API`, `<Name>SupplierSPI`, `<Name>Delivery`, `<Name>Handler` as standalone